alindeman/upgradingtorails4/text/50_rails_queue.markdown

 ---

-It is common to move operations that are computationally expense or communicate with external services to background jobs.
+It is common to move operations that are computationally expensive or communicate with external services to background jobs.
 This is such a common need in Rails applications that Rails 4 introduces a construct baked right into the framework to help.

 To use `Rails.queue`, simply wrap expensive operations in  objects that respond to the `run` method and add instances of them to `Rails.queue` via the shovel operator (`<<`).

-For instance, imagine that publishing a blog post involving communicating with external services.
+For instance, imagine that publishing a blog post involves communicating with external services.
 Therefore, you want to do the publication in a background worker.

-First, wrap up the expensive operation in an object:
+First, wrap the expensive operation in an object:

 @@@ ruby
 class PostPublisher